Iterative Importance Fine-tuning of Diffusion Models: Conclusion

 \section{Conclusion}

 We propose an iterative approach for fine-tuning diffusion models for conditional sampling tasks.
-As the naive iterative retraining of generative models often lead to performance degradation \citep{shumailov2023curse}, we introduce an additional resampling step based on path-based importance weights.
-We show initial evaluations for class conditional sampling and reward fine-tuning of text-to-image diffusion models.
+As the naive iterative retraining of generative models often lead to performance degradation \cite{shumailov2023curse}, we introduce an additional resampling step based on path-based importance weights.
+We present experiments for class conditional sampling, inverse problems and reward fine-tuning of text-to-image diffusion models.
 Online fine-tuning methods often require additional tricks to increase training stability, e.g., \cite{venkatraman2024amortizing} use loss clipping and disregard low reward trajectories or \cite{fan2024reinforcement} employ variance reduction techniques by additionally learning the value function.
 In contrast our importance fine-tuning method is trained using a score matching loss, see Theorem~\ref{th:deft}, leading to a more stable training.

-\paragraph{Limitations} In our iterative refinement method, the model is fine-tuned using ''good``, i.e., having a high importance weight, samples from the pre-trained model.
-However, these samples necessarily lie in the support of the pre-trained model and we rely on the fact that such ''good`` samples exist.
-Thus, our refinement approach might struggle on domains where the distribution of the pre-trained model is sparse and high reward samples are are.
-One possibility to alleviate this problem is to make use of ''off-policy`` samples \citep{venkatraman2024amortizing}, which are obtained by some other method.
+\paragraph{Limitations} In our approach, the diffusion model is fine-tuned using ``good'' samples, i.e., having a high importance weight.
+However, these samples necessarily lie in the support of the pre-trained model and we rely on the fact that such ``good'' samples exist.
+Thus, our refinement approach might struggle on domains where the distribution of the pre-trained model is sparse and high reward samples are.
+One possibility to alleviate this problem is to make use of \textit{off-policy} samples \cite{venkatraman2024amortizing}, which are obtained by some other method.
 For off-policy samples, we loose the compact formulation of the RND from Lemma~\ref{lemma:rnd}.
-However, we can still compute importance weights using the RND in Proposition~\ref{prop:rnd_between_sde}.
+However, we can still compute importance weights using the RND in Proposition~\ref{prop:rnd_between_sde}, see Appendix \ref{app:RND_SDE}.